dellaert/22F-3630/syllabus.md

 **Important: You cannot take this class unless you can make the regularly scheduled class periods at 3.30pm**.

 - **Lectures** will be pre-recorded and available 2 workdays before class time.
 Students are expected to watch the lecture *before* each class time.
-- **Questionnaires**: to reinforce the lecture and prepare for class time, the students will be required to answer a short questionnaire by Sunday evening about the two lectures assigned for viewing.
+- **Questionnaires**: to reinforce the lecture and prepare for class time, the students will be required to answer a short questionnaire on Canvas by Sunday evening about the two lectures assigned for viewing.
 This will count for **5%** of your grade.
 - **Quizzes**: there will be 5 modules, as indicated on the schedule.
 At the end of each module, there will be an online quiz worth 6% of your grade each, for a total of **30%**.
 Quizzes will have a combination of multiple choice and essay questions, as appropriate.
 - **Q&A**: students are expected to attend each class period, Monday and Wednesday at 3.30.
 Class will start with a 30 minute quick review and Q&A, followed by project-related activities (see below).
 - **Activities**: there will be six projects, each having an in-class activity component which forms an integral part of your participation grade, for a total of **5%**.
 For these activities, you will be placed in groups that will remain stable for two projects, then shuffled.
-- **Projects**: each project will additionally have a powerpoint template that will have to be submitted on [Gradescope](https://www.gradescope.com/courses/228128) as a pdf and, possibly accompanied with code and/or videos.
+- **Projects**: each project will additionally have a powerpoint template that will have to be submitted on Gradescope as a pdf and, possibly accompanied with code and/or videos.
 Project are released and are due on Fridays, and project deliverables will make up **60%** of your grade.

 ### Grading
 The grading distribution is: